Bacha bazi: In popular culture

 The musical The Boy Who Danced on Air by Rosser & Sohne premiered off-off-Broadway in 2017.
 Inspired by the documentary The Dancing Boys of Afghanistan, the story centers on Paiman, a bacha who is nearing the end of his servitude.
 As he prepares for his release, he meets Feda, another bacha, and the two begin to fall in love.
 Together, they contemplate escaping their circumstances.
 Meanwhile, their masters, Jahander and Zemar, grapple with the growing influence of American culture on Afghan society.

 The production received positive to mixed reviews.
 Jesse Green, writing for The New York Times, said the work "[took] the challenge of difficult source material too far...
 The ick factor here is dangerously high, a problem that the production... labors hard to mitigate through aesthetics," and appreciated the romance but wished it had not attempted "a stab at political relevance."
 Jonathan Mandell, writing for New York Theater, said that the Jahander subplot was "one of the ways [Rosser and Sohne] are trying to compensate for their Western perspective and the show's focus on the fictional romance.
 But their efforts at filling in the background don't strike me as sufficient."
 TheaterManias review called it "both emotionally and intellectually stirring.
 Anyone who cares about the future of the American musical should run out and see it now—as should anyone who cares about the country in which the United States is presently fighting the longest war in our history."

-After an online stream of the original production was released in July 2020, the work received significant backlash from Afghans, particularly LGBTQ Afghans, who perceived it as romanticizing child sexual abuse and criticized the white American writers for orientalism and misrepresenting bacha bazi as an accepted "tradition" in Afghanistan.
+After an online stream of the original production was released in July 2020, the work received significant backlash from Afghans, particularly LGBT Afghans, many of whom perceived it as romanticizing child sexual abuse and criticized the American writers for misrepresenting bacha bazi as a widely accepted tradition in Afghanistan.
 The backlash led many to apologize for their involvement with the production and stream; the stream was removed ahead of schedule.
 After consulting with members of the Afghan community, creators Tim Rosser and Charlie Sohne acknowledged in a statement that "no Afghan voices were empowered in the creation of the show," and chose to end all distribution of the music and donate previous proceeds to Afghan charities.